xunker/blue-gs/README.md

 # About

-Using [BlueSCSI](https://github.com/erichelgeson/BlueSCSI)(SCSI drive emulator), bringing your Apple IIgs and //e the *internal* hard drive it always craved!
+**Blue-GS** is the internal hard drive your Apple IIgs and //e always *craved*.

+Using the [BlueSCSI](https://github.com/erichelgeson/BlueSCSI) SCSI drive emulator and your compatible SCSI card, you have a fully internal hard drive with accessible microSD slot while still keeping your DB-25 connector free for other peripherals.

 # Compatible SCSI cards